WebPraktikos/universal-resume/README.md

 Starting Point
 ---------

 `docs/index.html` is the main content file.
-By copying HTML: add pages, sec­tions, subsection, and other parts.
+By copying HTML: add pages, sections, subsection, and other parts.

 `npm run build` will make **docs** directory ready for drag-n-drop to, for example, https://app.netlify.com/drop (free registration required beforehand).

-Also, with additionally running `git add docs/styles.css -f` and committing changes, it’s ready for the push to GitHub and integration with GitHub Pages.
-It may take some time for changes to occur.
-GitHub Pages are set by configuring `Settings → Options → GitHub Pages → Source → /docs` (free for public repos).
+Also, with additionally running `git add docs/styles.css -f` and committing changes, it’s ready for push to GitHub and integration with GitHub Pages.
+GitHub Pages are free for  public repositories.
+Under your repository name, not profile, click “Settings” and enable GitHub Pages by navigating to: `Options → GitHub Pages → Source → /docs`.

 Tailwind CSS
 ---------

 Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.
-It has great [documentation](https://tailwindcss.com/docs/installation).
+It has a great [documentation](https://tailwindcss.com/docs/installation).

 Custom CSS
 ---------

 Code from `tailwind.config.js` and `tailwind.css` transpiles to `docs/style.css`.
-Default Tailwind CSS is overwritten or extended with `tailwind.config.js`.

-Here is the default tailwind config: [defaultConfig.stub.js](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js), and here’s the additional information about it from the Tailwind documentation: [theme](https://tailwindcss.com/docs/theme/#app).
+Here is the default tailwind config: [defaultConfig.stub.js](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js), and here’s the additional information from the Tailwind documentation: [theme](https://tailwindcss.com/docs/theme/#app).

-If you want to change CSS in the classical way, add a class to the HTML element and write CSS inside `tailwind.css`.
+If you want to change CSS in the classical way, add a class to the HTML element and write the CSS inside `tailwind.css`.

 Balanced Columns
 ---------